 On arrival at the Secondary Department, each pupil is allocated a Mentor.
 These Mentors work closely with the students throughout their time at Beaulieu, growing to know them well and providing academic and personal guidance and support.
 Mentors and their students meet on a daily basis and Group Mentor Time provides an opportunity to cover topical issues, discuss concerns and develop new skills.

 Both pastoral and mentor evenings are organised during the year to provide parents with the opportunity to discuss their child's progress and highlight any concerns.
-Our Head of Pastoral Services, Pastoral Managers and our Mentors are always available for confidential discussions with both students and parents.
+Our Head of Student Services, our Student Services Officers and our Mentors are always available for confidential discussions with both students and parents.

 We understand that school life and, in particular, examination preparation can be daunting.
 To help reduce concerns we have developed a support programme for our students that provides guidance and tips on exam preparation and study skills, and we also provide tailored education schemes for those students with specific educational needs.